-- 7.10.
-The reinstatement of traditional timber coach house doors to the former coach house and stables in front of glazed sliding doors is considered to enhance an appreciation and understanding of its former uses.
-The existing blocked openings with casement windows were only installed in 1988 and have no significance.
-This proposal is therefore considered to be minimal and positive.
-Ground Floor - 7.11.
+7.10.
 It is proposed to remodel the existing front room within the over-carriageway extension and to replace the existing toilet casement window.
 The plan form here and the window were introduced in 1951, the partition cutting across the window opening, and are not considered to possess any significance.
 Indeed, the provision of an appropriately designed timber sash window that is not bisected awkwardly by a partition will enhance the character of the building from the front elevation and also the character and appearance of the Conservation Area.
-The proposal to block the doorway from this space into the cottage by the creation of a cupboard will likewise enhance a better appreciation of the original plan form.
-The proposal will therefore have a minimal and neutral to positive impact. - 7.12.
+The proposal to block the doorway from this space into the

+- cottage by the creation of a cupboard will likewise enhance a better appreciation of the original plan form.
+The proposal will therefore have a minimal and neutral to positive impact. - 7.11.
 It is proposed to remove the existing 1950s staircase to the lower ground floor and its enclosure within the rear room, as well as the partition which created the separate full-width entrance hall.
 This fabric dates entirely from 1951 (altered in 1988) and was installed in place of the original staircase and entrance hall, having a highly detrimental impact on an understanding of the original plan form of the cottage; its removal will not therefore harm any historic fabric or plan form of significance.
 Indeed, by reinstating a wall nib at the location of the original spine wall in place of the 1950s stair enclosure, the ability to appreciate the original dimensions of the front and rear rooms will be enhanced.
-The proposal is therefore considered to have a minimal and neutral to positive impact on the significance of the listed building.
+The proposal is therefore considered to have a minimal and neutral to positive impact on the significance of the listed building. - 7.12.

-7.13.
 It is proposed to alter the doorway from the principal room into the over-carriageway extension by moving it away from the chimneystack within the front room and towards the spine wall.
 Whilst there will be some minimal loss of historic brickwork from the flank wall of the cottage, this is not considered to harm the overall significance of the listed building.
-Moreover, it is considered that this location is more appropriate in allowing a better appreciation of the original chimney stack and the proportionality of the two spaces; the impact is therefore considered to be minimal and neutral.
+Moreover, it is is considered that this location is more appropriate in allowing a better appreciation of the original chimney stack and the proportionality of the two spaces; the impact is therefore considered to be minimal and neutral.

-7.14.
+7.13.
 It is proposed to reinstate a doorway between the front and rear rooms within the spine wall.
 This section of wall was added during the 1950s and 1980s when the original stairs to the ground floor were removed.
 This area was therefore originally open and the proposals will not cause any loss of historic fabric, having a minimal and neutral to positive impact on the significance of the listed building.